systematic-magic/AgingPubMed/appendix.rst

 Dear Dr. **XXX**,

-I have been working with your article, "**XXX**", in preparation for its publication in the Aging, and I have a few questions for you:
+I have been working with your article, "**XXX**", in preparation for its publication in Aging, and I have a few questions for you:

 **XXX**